Tips for saving money on ground beef.

 We watch for our local market to put ground beef on the loss leader sale for $1.08 or close to that.
 Then we buy about 40 to 60 pounds because we know they usually only run this great sale every 2 to 3 months.

 We have a presto-sealer machine.
 I stuff the bags and my husband does the sealing part of it so it doesn't take as long.
 The bags are kind of pricey, but we can reuse them once or twice even though it says to throw them away.
 Heck ya, they are going to tell you that!
 I won't reuse a poultry bag.
 When cleaning them thoroughly with soapy water, then I dry them thoroughly and then store them away in a dust free place with paper towels stuffed in them.
-Next time I use them I just clip off the top straight.
-No more freezer burn and it's great having all those flat packages in the freezer.
-They thaw out fairly quickly too.

 The $1.08 a lb. ground beef is in Marion, Arkansas.
 One time they had it for 98 cents a few weeks ago!
 They run their hamburger on a good price maybe once every two or three months.
 Just a small market with only two stores, Marion Market.